HR Wheel for Recruitment Services from Clark Schaefer Strategic HR.

 So, your offer was accepted and a start date for your new hire has been established – congratulations!
 Unfortunately, the phenomenon of candidates ghosting or changing their minds before a start date has become even more frequent in today’s market.
 Despite accepting an offer of employment, candidates are still entertaining counteroffers and continue to interview even though they may have signed an offer letter and completed a background check and drug screen.
 “Yes” no longer means “accepted” until a new hire shows up on the first day.

-In recent years, Indeed found that 65% of employers surveyed said that they had candidates accept an offer and fail to show up for their first day – proving that a signed offer letter is certainly not the definitive and final stage of recruitment.
+In 2023, Indeed’s Ghosting in Hiring Report found that 43% of employers have had a candidate ghost them, up 3% from the prior year’s survey.
 So how are hiring managers and recruiters supposed to reduce the chance of a candidate ghosting after accepting an offer?

 Prepare to Spend the Time (and Money)